-The strength of qualitative research methods lies in its focus on the creation of meaning, situating the research in natural settings or contexts, and the holistic and rich nature of its datasets (Miles & Huberman, 1994).
-Qualitative approaches allow us to examine the conditions and processes through which a phenomenon like online credit recovery interacts with students, teachers and the persistent characteristics of classrooms and schools (e.g. structures, beliefs, perspectives, culture).
-In our effort to better understand the nuances of digital learning in high schools, this study draws on rich data collected in 158 observations of student online course-taking in 18 high schools across the 2014-15, 2015-16 and 2016-17 school years.
-While there is considerable variation in the percentage of students taking courses online in the high schools over time, the particular high schools observed included approximately 90 percent of all the students who took courses online in the district.
+The strength of qualitative research methods lies in its focus on the creation of meaning, situating the research in natural settings or contexts, and the holistic and rich nature of its data sets (Miles & Huberman, 1994).
+Qualitative approaches allow us to examine the conditions and processes through which a phenomenon like online credit recovery interacts with students, teachers, and the persistent characteristics of classrooms and schools (e.g., structures, beliefs, perspectives, culture).
+In our effort to better understand the nuances of digital learning in high schools, this study draws on rich data collected in 158 observations of student online course-taking in 18 high schools across the 2014-2015, 2015-2016, and 2016-2017 school years.
+While there is considerable variation in the percentage of students taking courses online in the high schools over time, the particular high schools observed included approximately 90% of all the students who took courses online in the district.
 We used a standardized observation instrument developed to evaluate the nature of digital tools and their implementation in digital and blended instructional settings (Burch et al., 2016).
-The rubric evaluates the extent to which the instructional session facilitates quality learning opportunities for students using a set of indicators or dimensions for rating the entire learning experience (see the full instrument in the online appendix) along a 5-point Likert (0-4) scale.
+The rubric evaluates the extent to which the instructional session facilitates quality learning opportunities for students using a set of indicators or dimensions for rating the entire learning experience (see the full instrument in the Appendix, available in the online version of the journal) along a 5-point Likert-type (0-4) scale.
 The instrument also records narrative comments for each dimension and an in-depth narrative vignette.
-We capture total instructional time, time on task, the extent to which the format facilitates live interaction between instructors and students, and the functionality/operability of the technology, which map to many of the specific inputs, activities and outputs shown in the logic model in Figure 1.
-As we do not identify the students observed, we do not directly link the data collected in the observations to the student-level district-provider data.
-All research team members conducting observations went through a series of reliability trainings to ensure consistency in ratings and the nature of and constructs captured via our qualitative fieldnotes.
+We capture total instructional time, time on task, the extent to which the format facilitates live interaction between instructors and students, and the functionality/operability of the technology, which map to many of the specific inputs, activities, and outputs shown in the logic model in Figure 1.
+As we do not identify the students observed, we do not directly link the data collected in the observations to the student-level district provider data.
+All research